djordjemilic/React-Contact-Manager/README.md

 Contact manager

-Add or delete your contacts
+Add or delete your contacts.
 Saved on local storage